PrisonTeam/Prison/docs/knownissues_v3.3.x.md

-* Enable and disable confirmations for prestiges
+* DONE: Enable and disable confirmations for prestiges
- - Put in config.yml under the existing: prestiges. settings.
+ - DONE: Put in config.yml under the existing: prestiges. settings.
- - Move the GUI confirm to the same group of prestiges. settings.
+ - DONE: Move the GUI confirm to the same group of prestiges. settings.